Why Are New Build Properties in High Demand?

 Nonetheless, New House Build Council CEO, Steve Wood, has explained: “The new build housing market has held up very well, with house builders showing resilience and adaptability throughout 2020.
 The market is still positive.”

 The continued demand for new build houses was largely due to the nature of the selling process.
-While the majority of the property industry had to adapt to virtual viewings, selling houses without physical viewings is common practice amongst these developers.
-New build houses are sold off-plan with CGIs, meaning the industry already had a solid understanding of what is required to sell properties without physical stock.
+While the majority of the property industry had to adapt to virtual viewings, selling off-plan properties without physical viewings is common practice amongst these developers.
+New build houses are sold based on CGIs, meaning the industry already had a solid understanding of what is required to sell properties without physical stock.

 Who is Driving this Demand?

-There are multiple variables that contribute to a new build’s appeal, and with the Stamp Duty holiday making the process of buying a property more affordable, the growth in demand was inevitable.
+There are multiple variables that contribute to the appeal of off-plan properties, and with the Stamp Duty holiday making the process of buying a property more affordable, the growth in demand was inevitable.

 Multiple government schemes are in place surrounding new build homes, which aim to make getting on the property ladder more accessible for many, especially the younger generation.
 While statistics show that over the last decade, the number of people under the age of 45 who own their own home has fallen by 10%, younger individuals remain a strong demographic of buyers.